 The Art of The Kiss: How Auguste Rodin, Pablo Picasso and Others Did It

-A personal exchange of feelings between two individuals, the kiss can be a polite greeting, a sign of respect, an expression of caring concern.
-It can also be a display of sensual love, or sometimes even a sign of deceitful betrayal.
-In short, a kiss can convey many messages and have many levels of emotion.
+As personal exchange of feelings between two individuals, the kiss can be a polite greeting, a sign of respect or an expression of caring concern.
+It can also be a display of sensual love or sometimes even a sign of deceitful betrayal.
+In short, a kiss can convey many different messages.

 Cannova's "Cupid and Psyche"

 In this famous sculpture Venus, the goddess of love and beauty, was jealous of a princess who was worshiped by the people for her beauty.
 To change this situation the goddess asked her son Cupid to make the girl fall in love with a horrid monster.

 The story reminds us of other tales such as Beauty and the Beast, Sleeping Beauty and Cinderella.
 It has its ups and downs, but love finally prevails and everyone lives happily ever after since Princess Psyche gets to be a goddess, too.